 CINT user proposals are evaluated by external reviewers based on six specific proposal elements.
 Proposals lacking any of that information will be at a competitive disadvantage for access to CINT.

-- What is(are) the main scientific question(s) being addressed in this user project including the connection to nanoscience? (suggested length – 200 words)
+What are the main scientific questions being addressed in this user project including the connection to nanoscience? (suggested length – 200 words)

 The Proposal Review Committee (PRC) will use criteria endorsed by the International Union of Pure and Applied Physics to evaluate user proposals.
 The principle criteria will be science quality, followed by relevance to CINT themes and programs.
 Proposals for proprietary use will follow a similar but separate process.
 PRC members will provide a spread in scores between highest and lowest rated proposals thereby providing the basis for CINT resource allocation.
 The CINT Management Team will balance PRC recommendations with available center resources to decide on awarding final user access.

 You will receive formal notification of the decision regarding your User Proposal.

 Upon approval of your proposal, the CINT User Office will contact you to determine and schedule applicable training, assist with travel arrangements, initiate any required foreign national access approvals, and help with other needs you may have.

 If you are not a U.S. citizen (or are bringing a non-U.S. citizen team member), please contact the CINT User Office as soon as you receive notice of the visit dates.

 All safety and badging rules of the Los Alamos and Sandia national laboratories must be followed while on site.
 Appropriate safety training will be provided.